-There are many different ways to heat your home, whether it’s a gas furnace, wood fireplaces or pellet stoves.
-Wood pellet stoves like ours are a popular choice among homeowners because they put out a lot of heat and have relatively low operating costs.
-However, there are some disadvantages of using pellet stoves as well.
+There are many different ways to heat your home, whether it’s a gas furnace, wood fireplaces, or pellet stoves.
+Wood pellet stoves are a popular choice among homeowners because they put out a lot of heat and have relatively low operating costs.
+However, there are also some disadvantages.
 We find that pellet stoves are particularly popular with our customers in Columbia, MD.
 Read on to learn more about pellet stoves, including how they work and the advantages and disadvantages of using them.

 How Do They Work?

 Every heat source uses some form of fuel to create heat.
 Pellet stoves use pellets made from compressed wood as their fuel source.
 These pellets are eco-friendly because they are made from compressed wood, plus they produce significantly less smoke and fumes than traditional firewood.
 Many people prefer pellet stoves over other heating options such as wood stoves, gas fireplaces, or electric space heaters.

 Pellet stoves work by using electricity to ignite the pellets.
 Fresh air is pulled into the unit from your home, stoking the fire and allowing the pellets to burn effectively and evenly.
 The resulting gases are vented outside through a small pipe in the back of the stove.
 This pipe can be vented through a hole in the wall or an existing chimney.

 Freestanding pellet stoves are stoves that are not reliant on an existing chimney or fireplace.
 They stand on their own.
 They can be placed anywhere you have room to fit them.
 Free-standing fireplaces are a great option for adding the beauty of a fireplace to a room that currently does not have one.